People

 Stefan Bötschi

-Control Allocation for a Variable-Pitch Quadrocopter
+Control allocation for a variable-pitch quadcopter

 Dario Brescianini